Content Marketing for SMBs: How to Win Customers with Blog Content

 Finding the right topics: Customer questions are a content goldmine

 You don't need to be creative to find good topics.
 You just need to listen.
-The best blog topics are the questions your customers already ask you:
+The best blog topics are the questions your customers already ask you.
+This is exactly where good blog marketing for SMBs begins: customer questions become strategic blog content.

 Method 1: Evaluate client conversations